jamesmeyer1/EKSKube2IAM/README.md

 You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
 Use the CloudFormation Stack called <final Name>

-## Step 6: Congigure Instances to Join Cluster:
+## Step 6: Configure Instances to Join Cluster:

 You must enable the worker nodes to join the cluster created.